 - Receipts: A customer sets aside selected food at a farmer’s booth, and the farmer gives the customer a list of the selected items.
-The customer then takes the list to the centralized POS device, uses an EBT card to pay for the items, and receives a receipt.
+The customer then takes the list to the centralized POS device, uses the SNAP EBT card to pay for the items, and receives a receipt.
 The customer then gives the farmer the receipt in exchange for the selected food.